clockwork-xyz/clockwork/stress/README.md

-# Cronos Stress
+# Clockwork Stress

-A stress testing tool for Cronos.
+A stress testing tool for Clockwork.